eichi18/APT-Detection/README.md

 # APT-Detection
-## Installing a cowrie SSH honeypot for the APT-Detection System
+## Base Installation for all Raspberry Pi

-The Base Installation is for all honeypots the same.
+The base installation is for all honeypots the same.
 This is the basic installation of the Raspberry Pi.
 ```bash
 cd ~
 git clone https://github.com/eichi18/APT-Detection.git